 Local Latter-day Saints may struggle to develop regular church attendance and other habits indicative of a lifestyle directed by church teachings due to low religious participation in traditional faiths.

 Azerbaijanis have historically demonstrated little conflict with other ethnic groups, but in recent years face significant challenges interacting with Armenians due to conflict over Nagorno-Karabakh.
 Among Caucasian ethnic groups, Latter-day Saints have experienced the greatest success attracting converts and establishing the Church with Armenians.
 Almost all Armenians have left Azerbaijan since the early 1990s.
 Ongoing tensions between Azerbaijan and Armenia have contributed to the marginalization of Christians and increased Islamic solidarity.

-As of 2010, there remained no LDS scriptures or materials translated into Azerbaijani dialects, which are spoken by some 19 million people in Azerbaijan and Iran.
-Restrictions on proselytism, the lack of any known LDS presence in either country, and few if any Azerbaijani-speaking Latter-day Saints worldwide will likely delay any forthcoming translations of LDS materials for many decades to come.
+As of 2018, there remained no LDS scriptures or materials translated into Azerbaijani dialects, which are spoken by some 20 million people in Azerbaijan and Iran.
+Restrictions on proselytism and few Azerbaijani-speaking Latter-day Saints worldwide will likely continue to delay any forthcoming translations of LDS materials for many decades to come.
 LDS materials translated into Armenian dialects can be utilized in Nagorno-Karabakh.

 No Azerbaijanis are known to have served a full-time mission.
 LDS missionaries have never been assigned to Azerbaijan.